I have a pan of comfort food for you today in the form of this healthy Broccoli Rice Casserole.

 a creamy cheese sauce that's better than original broccoli rice casserole sauce

-1. Whisk in the yogurt and shredded cheddar cheese.
+1. Add Milk and Simmer.
+Once it’s thickened, whisk in the yogurt and shredded cheddar cheese.

 easy broccoli rice casserole in a Dutch oven

-1. Stir the cooked rice and broccoli.
-Pile the mixture into a greased baking dish.
+1. Stir Everything Together.
+Then pile the mixture into a greased baking dish.

 a casserole dish with broccoli rice casserole with minute rice topped with crispy breadcrumb topping before baking

-2. Cover and bake broccoli rice casserole for 25 to 35 minutes at 375 degrees F, uncovering it part way through.
-ENJOY!
+3. Uncover and Bake a Little Longer.
+This is to make the breadcrumbs golden.
+In total, broccoli rice casserole bakes for 25 to 35 minutes at 375 degrees F. ENJOY!

 Storage Tips